-As a Corporate function, Corporate Procurement can play an important role in achieving the Council's Strategic Outcomes and provide key skills contributing to the 5 Capabilities as detailed below:
+As a Corporate function, Corporate Procurement can play an important role in supporting services to deliver against the Council's Strategic Outcomes and provide key skills contributing to the 5 Capabilities as detailed below:

 Prevention - we will collaborate with Services across the Council with a focus on preventing poor outcomes for our residents and providing planned rather than reactive services.
 We will seek to maximise opportunities for collaboration and using an evidence based approach to designing services.